 Labeled as No Gluten, Milk, Nuts, and Soy and made with all-natural ingredients, these Pancrepes were a surprise hit!
 Tony and I weren’t expecting much, but we gobbled up every last fruity bite in minutes.
 With two servings per box, we downed the strawberry one morning and the blueberry the next.
 They weren’t as high in sugars as they tasted (9 to 11 grams per serving, respectively) and didn’t really need any type of topping since the syrupy fruit comes rolled up right inside.

 To make sure they were a true convenience, we trialed the Pancrepes using the microwave instructions.
-They were ready in under 2 minutes, held together nicely, and weren’t the least bit soggy.
+Ready in just two minutes, they held together nicely, and weren’t the least bit soggy.
 I would still count the Pancrepes as an indulgence, but was seriously impressed with how perfect the buttermilk-like pancakes tasted from frozen, and considering that they were gluten-free (note that I’m not strictly gluten-free, and didn’t find them “off” in the least bit; Tony is gluten-free).

 Oh yes, and I cheated – I had a terrible time trying to photograph the Pancrepes, so I’m sharing Ian’s photo.
 It is a fairly accurate image, just a little more polished and with some extra plump blueberries thrown in.